 Your shiny new Canon camera is your best shooting buddy.
 You take it everywhere, shoot beautiful photos, and upload them in various places.
 It works well enough with the right glass, right?
 You can do more with it with the right Android app.
-Some can control your camera for your and make shots easier to get.
+Some can control your camera for you and make shots easier to get.
 There aren’t a lot of options out there.
-However, some of them do pretty good.
-For the most part, we recommend people use cables, Wi-Fi connections when available, and SD cards to transfer data and view your camera content on anther screen.
+However, some of them do pretty well.
+For the most part, we recommend people use cables, Wi-Fi connections when available, and SD cards to transfer data and view their camera content on another screen.
 Here are the best Canon apps for Android.

 Camera Connect and Control

 Camera Connect and Control is one of the better Canon apps.
 It also works with other camera brands.
 It also has support for some Sony, Nikon, and GoPro cameras.
 However, its wheelhouse is Canon.
 Most of the features come for free.
 That includes connection over WiFi or USB, download files from the camera, and more.
 There are two different pro versions.
 The cheaper one removes ads and lets you see EXIF data.
 The full pro version lets you use your phone as a live camera view and burst mode.

 See also: The best DSLR apps for Android

 Canon Camera Connect is one of two official Canon apps.
 We don’t recommend trying the older one.
 This is the official one now.
 You can connect to the app from the camera.
 It lets you download and save images from your camera to your phone.
 You can also remote shoot from the app, and more.
 It supports many different Canon cameras.
 The app could use some work.
 Other people have complained about the design and moving around the app.
 It should be one that you at least try, though.
 It’s free with no in-app purchases.

 See also: The best photography apps for Android